Name: Carol Cooper

 Carol is a Foundation Member of the Friends of the National Museum of Australia, a Member of Museums Australia, an Associate Member of the Australasian Registrars Committee (ARC), a past President of ARC (2002-2006), and a past member of ATSIC’s AAC (1990-1993) and the ACT Heritage Council (1990-1991).

 Carol attended the Joint Middle Management Development Program (JMMDP) 1998, and the Museum Leadership Program (MLP), Melbourne Business School/Gordon Darling Foundation, 2003 (and refreshers, 2007, 2012).
+In 2013 Carol completed the NMA's museum leadership course run by the Centre for Public Management, Canberra.

 The Bothwell Museum – revisited and rejuvenated